Note: Spellings are as they appear in the

 Nash, Isabella (nee Allen) |

-Death of Mrs. Nash In ill health for several months and
+Nash In ill health for

-the family plot, Cataraqui Cemetery.
-Mrs. Nash who was the widow of the
+family plot, Cataraqui Cemetery.
+Mrs. Nash who

-late Caleb N. Nash was a daughter of Mr. and Mrs. Parker Allen of
+was the widow of the late Caleb N. Nash was a daughter of Mr. and Mrs. Parker

-sorry to learn of her passing.
-The deceased, who was 77 years of age
+whom were very sorry to learn of her passing.
+The deceased,

-leaves to mourn her loss an only son, Edward Allen Nash and two brothers,
+who was 77 years of age leaves to mourn her loss an only son, Edward Allen

-Thomas Allen and C.P.
+Nash and two brothers, Thomas Allen and C.P.
 Allen of Adolphustown.
 During

 the past few weeks her niece, Mrs. Preston, whose husband is a Presbyterian